kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 Important considerations:

 * You can also use this file to override other Player CSS classes.
 Use the `!important` directive to make sure these rules are overridden.
-* If you need to use external assets such as images and fonts, reference it in your CSS using relative links, and use CSS sprite sheets where applicable.
+* If you need to use external assets such as images and fonts, reference them in your CSS using relative links, and use CSS sprite sheets where applicable.
-* You can also consider using CSS Data URIs to include inline images and icons or icon fonts for multiple vector icons.
-[Learn more about icon fonts](http://www.w3schools.com/icons/).
+* You may also consider using CSS Data URIs to include inline images and icons or icon fonts for multiple vector icons.
+To learn more about icon fonts click {% extlink here http://www.w3schools.com/icons/ %}.

 To define a custom CSS file, use the `iframeHTML5Css` property in your custom plugin parameters: